Eyongkevin/Spider-1/README.md

 ### IF YOU ENCOUNTER ANY PROBLEMS AFTER TRYING EVERYTHING HERE, JOIN THE FORUMS AND SEARCH FOR ANY THREADS MENTIONING YOUR PROBLEMS.
 OTHERWISE CREATE A NEW THREAD.

-1. Solution 1
+1. Turn it off and on again
-2. Solution 2.
+2. Repeat step 1
-3. Solution 3.
+3. Uninstall graphics drivers
-    - Variable 1
+    - Reinstall graphics drivers
-    - Variable 2
+    - Buy new graphics card
-4. Solution 4
+4. Repeat step 2
-5. Solution 5
+5. Repeat step 1

 ### SYSTEM REQUIREMENTS